milenkandrade/test-jr-angular/README.md

 ## Motivation

-This project aims to demonstrate essential capabilities in Angular: HTTP consumption, state management, structured templates, reactive forms, and unit testing.
+This project aims to demonstrate essential capabilities in Angular: HTTP consumption, state management, structured templates.
 It is intended as a realistic technical evaluation.

 ---